Budibase/website/content/blog/updates/introducing-budibase-new-logo.md

 ## Energy and purpose in a sea of Blue

 Once we had a new logo, we worked to extend that out into a brand system—a collection of colors, shapes, fonts, and patterns that make everything Budibase *feel like* Budibase.
 We wanted Budibase to look and feel like a brand our employees and users would be proud of.
-We want to stand out from our competitiors who tend to default to Blue hues.
+We want to stand out from our competitors who tend to default to Blue hues.
 It was important to use that our brand stood tall, full of energy and purpose - like the workflows we power.

 ![Color palette](https://res.cloudinary.com/daog6scxm/image/upload/v1698236333/cms/new-branding/bb-colors_a4qffk.webp)

+We’re always open to feedback.
+What do you think of the new Budibase brand?
+[Hop over to our Discord channel](https://discord.com/invite/ZepTmGbtfF) to let us know what you think.

+If you'd like download the new Budibase logo, you can do so within the [Budibase branding app](https://budimaster.budibase.app/app/branding#/branding).